TakaakiU/takaakiu.github.io/_posts/2025-08-12-relationship-between-kramdown-and-gfm-and-comparison-table.markdown

 | Block-level Attribute Assignment | ❌ **Not Supported** | ✅ **Supported** | Allows adding IDs or classes to code blocks and quotes. |

 [^1]: In a Jekyll environment, emojis can be enabled in Kramdown using plugins like `jekyll-emoji`.
-[^2]: GFM now supports footnote syntax, but it was a later addition.
+[^2]: GFM now also supports footnote syntax, but it was a later addition.
 Kramdown and others originally pioneered this feature.

-## Usage Based on Your Goal
+## How to Use Them Based on Your Goal

 - **For documents that live exclusively on GitHub (e.g., READMEs):**
-    - The correct approach is to follow **GFM** specifications.
+    The correct approach is to follow **GFM** specifications.
 Kramdown's unique syntax cannot be used.
 - **When building a website with Jekyll:**
-    - Leverage the full power of **Kramdown**.
-You can create highly expressive content by using convenient GFM syntax (like tables) while combining it with Kramdown's unique features (like attribute assignment, footnotes, and TOCs) as needed.
+    Leverage the full power of **Kramdown**.
+You can create highly expressive content by using convenient GFM syntax (like tables) while combining it with Kramdown's unique features (such as attribute assignment, footnotes, and TOCs) as needed.